makerdao/developer.makerdao.com/dai/1/stability.md

 Normal CDP operations are only possible when their collateral:debt ratio is above `mat` - the liquidation ratio.

-When checking CDP safety the external reference price `pip` is used in order to establish the USD value of the collateral, whilst the target price `par` is used to price the oustanding debt.
+When checking CDP safety, the external reference price `pip` is used in order to establish the USD value of the collateral, whilst the target price `par` is used to price the outsanding debt.

-Thus CDP safety is assesed in USD terms at target price 1 DAI = 1 USD.
+Thus, CDP safety is assessed in USD terms at target price 1 DAI = 1 USD.

 By liquidating CDPs that fall below the safe ratio the system can ensure that the USD value of collateral backing circulating dai remains within determined